 Petition calls for pelican crossing on busy Hemel road after two children were hurt in collisions

+Petition calls for pelican crossing on busy Hemel road after two children were involved in collisions

 The two incidents happened just one day apart

-A petition has been launched calling for a pelican crossing on Bennetts End Road after two children were injured in collisions with cars – just one day apart.
+A petition has been launched calling for a pelican crossing on Bennetts End Road after two children were involved in collisions with cars – just one day apart.

 Sir Mike Penning MP has called for the county council to take action by instating 20mph speed limits outside all primary schools.